5l1v3r1/elastico/README.md

 # Elastico

 Elastico is a console application to maintain your Elasticsearch cluster.
+It can be used to gain information about the cluster health, but also to copy indexes from one cluster to another.

 # State